EmanuelButoiGit/football-simulator/README.md

   <img src="https://github.com/EmanuelButoiGit/football-simulator/assets/72088440/a6bbb25a-e881-49bb-9ba7-4461847a7e7e" width="30%" alt="Formation 3" />
 </p>

-All the scripts explained..

 # Football strategies
 <p align="left">
   <img src="https://github.com/EmanuelButoiGit/football-simulator/assets/72088440/b59b61a8-a55c-4ccf-9b0c-3925a1116b4f" width="15%" alt=Formation 1" />
 </p>

 I did not add actions as a strategy like in the paper "Fernández, Antonio J., Carlos Cotta, and Rafael Campaña Ceballos.
 "Generating Emergent Team Strategies in Football Simulation Videogames via Genetic Algorithms."
 GAMEON.
 2008".
-At first, glance, as I said previously, I wanted to make the strategy a combination of formation and player type.
+A strategy will be a combination of formation and player type.

 **Player type?**
-I made my player which is a capsule to have different attributes based on a type.
+I made my player a capsule with different attributes based on a type.
 A player can be a midfielder, an attacker, or a defender.
 Just like in Volta!

+# The genetic algorithm

 A chromosome of a population will look like this: 312 Each gene of the chromosome will represent the player type.
 I used the classic method for selection, it would not make sense to use others.